Peliha-ip/Shellfish-Reigns/README.md

 - That Was Close (Shear a whale carcass before it explodes)
 - Shellfish Allergy (Eat every raw shellfish)
 - Eau De Toilette (Use perfume on yourself)
+- Star Bright, Star Fight (Hit a mob with a shuriken)
+- RIP, Steve Irwin (Remove the stinger from a stingray)
+- Cool, Calm, and Clear Like Water (Eat boiled shellfish for the first time)